-EVERYONE IS INVITED TO COME VIEW OR JOIN IN OUR FREE TRADITIONAL JAPANESE JUJUTSU CLASSES!
+EVERYONE IS INVITED TO VIEW OR JOIN OUR TRADITIONAL JAPANESE JUJUTSU CLASSES!

 David Wilson began his study of Traditional Japanese Jujutsu in 1999 under Sensei Archie Foster in Laurel, MS, after a nearly fatal service-connected motorcycle accident in 1992 left him without a functioning left leg and in severe chronic pain.
 He studied there for one year before moving to Baton Rouge, LA, when his wife graduated college.